platomik/mie-paa/6/README.md

 Program has a modular structure.
 Some parameters were implemented in separate modules for better scalability.
 Brief description of them:

- ga.pl - main file. procedure of parsing files. parameters of genetic algorithm. fitness function. results printing.
+ **ga.pl** - main file. procedure of parsing files. parameters of genetic algorithm. fitness function. results printing.
- AI/Genetic.pm - central module of GA. specifies main functions and subroutines. includes submodules.
+ **AI/Genetic.pm** - central module of GA. specifies main functions and subroutines. includes submodules.
- AI/Genetic/Defaults.pm - module of GA strategies and operations.
+ **AI/Genetic/Defaults.pm** - module of GA strategies and operations.
- AI/Genetic/IndBitVector.pm - base class for Genes
+ **AI/Genetic/IndBitVector.pm** - base class for Genes
- AI/Genetic/Individual.pm - base class for Individuals
+ **AI/Genetic/Individual.pm** - base class for Individuals
- AI/Genetic/OpCrossover.pm  - implements various crossover operators. single point crossover, double point crossover, uniform crossover
+ **AI/Genetic/OpCrossover.pm**  - implements various crossover operators. single point crossover, double point crossover, uniform crossover
- AI/Genetic/OpMutation.pm - implements the mutation mechanism.
+ **AI/Genetic/OpMutation.pm** - implements the mutation mechanism.
- AI/Genetic/OpSelection.pm - implements various selection operators.
+ **AI/Genetic/OpSelection.pm** - implements various selection operators.
 Roulette Wheel, Tournament, Random.

-Key: Use fixed-clause-lengthmodel.
-(Mitchell, Selman, and Levesque 1992)
-•Critical parameter: ratio of the number of clauses to the number of variables.
-•Hardest 3SAT problems at ratio = 4.3

-At low ratios:
-−few clauses (constraints)−
-many assignments−
-easily found
-•At high ratios:
-−many clauses−
-inconsistencies easily detected
+### Input data

+**Working instances**.
+From the [https://edux.fit.cvut.cz/courses/MI-PAA/_media/homeworks/06/ai-phys1.pdf] we know the hardest 3SAT problems has ratio 4.3 (ratio of the number of clauses to the number of variables).
+We will focus on the instances with this rate generated in DIMACS format.
+But there are measurements with different ratio as well.
+The instances are retrived from [http://www.cs.ubc.ca/~hoos/SATLIB/benchm.html].
+Weights are generated randomly.

 ## Working with the heuristics
 Parameters: